Twitter Calls Donald Trump A ‘Slob’ For Ill-Fitted, Unbuttoned Suit At G7 Summit

 — Donald J. Trump (@realDonaldTrump) June 9, 2018

 Trump’s hard stance against other global leaders has left him somewhat isolated, reported Al Jazeera.

-So much, in fact, that “The other leaders have been calling this G6 + 1 because Trump has been so isolated ever since this began, and that’s because he launched an outright attack – that’s in the view of the other members – on the global trading system by raising tariffs on steel and aluminium.”
+“The other leaders have been calling this G6 + 1 because Trump has been so isolated ever since this began, and that’s because he launched an outright attack — that’s in the view of the other members — on the global trading system by raising tariffs on steel and aluminium.”